Mamena2020/nodemi/README.md

   - Set users role

-  If the user already has a role, then the user role will be replaced with a new role. setRole() params can be id or name
+  If the user already has a role, then the user role will be replaced with a new role. setRole() params can be role id or name

    ```
       let user = await User.create({